JuBiotech/peak-performance/paper/paper.md

 No competing interest is declared.

 ### Data availability
-The datasets generated during and/or analysed during the current study are available in version 0.7.1 of the [Zenodo record](https://zenodo.org/records/11189842).
+The datasets generated during and/or analyzed during the current study are available in version 0.7.1 of the [Zenodo record](https://zenodo.org/records/11189842).

 # Bibliography